 If you’re just starting to develop your social media strategy, it’s often best to start with one of these goals, accomplish it, and then add more goals as you move forward.

 Once you’ve chosen your goal(s), you need to conduct an audit to understand what you do well, what you can improve, what opportunities are available to you, and what threats could harm you.
-A practical method for this is by a technique called a S.W.O.T. analysis.
-MindTools an excellent guide to this technique if you want to familiarize yourself with it.
+A practical method for this is a technique called a S.W.O.T. analysis.
+MindTools is an excellent guide to this technique if you want to familiarize yourself with it.

 If a S.W.O.T. analysis isn’t the best fit for your business — Benchmarking may be the most effective way to audit your social media.
 With benchmarking, you simply review your social media efforts and compare them to those of other businesses in your industry.
-This method will help you determine what and where improvements are needed, how other organizations achieve their high-performance levels, and then leverage this information to improve your performance.
+This method will help you determine what and where improvements are needed, and how other organizations achieve their high-performance levels, and then leverage this information to improve your performance.

 Some good frameworks include:

 - S.M.A.R.T.
 Goals: S.M.A.R.
 T. is an acronym that stands for Specific, Measurable, Achievable, Realistic, and Timely.
 Using this framework, you’d develop unambiguous, relevant, and attainable goals.
 Once you have chosen your goals, you establish a system of measurement which you observe over a predetermined amount of time.
 For details on S.M.A.R.T.
 Goals, I recommend this guide from SmartSheet.

 - Objectives and Key Results: Commonly called O.K.R., organizations that use this framework set an objective, assign it a metric (or key result) to measure, and initiatives, or action steps, to achieve it.
 O.K.R. frameworks are meant to be simple and can change frequently.
 You can learn more about them with this tutorial from Perdoo.